upkie/upkie/README.md

 #### Example

-With a simulation or robot spine running, you can run the following code in a Python interpreter or as a standalone Python script:
+While [running a spine](#running-a-spine), you can execute the following code in a Python interpreter or as a standalone Python script:

 ```python
 import gym